python/mypy/misc/docker/README.md

 Notes
 -----

+File system changes within the container are not visible to the host system.
+You can't use the container to format code using Black, for example.

 On a mac, you may want to try using different CPU allocations for the container.
 The default allocation may be quite low (e.g. 2 CPUs).
 For example, to use 4 CPUs when using Colima, use the `-c` option when